lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

     Here, there is one single atom type.
-We impose this type to be carbon by using the the letter C.
+We impose this type to be carbon by using the the letter *C*.

+.. admonition:: Setting AIREBO pair coefficients
+    :class: info

+    In case of multiple atom types, one has to adapt the *pair_coeff* command.
+    If there are 2 atom types, and both are carbon, it would read: *pair_coeff * * CH.airebo C C*.
+    If atoms of type 1 are carbon, and atoms type 2 are hydrogen, then *pair_coeff * * CH.airebo C H*.

+.. container:: justify

-    The CH.airebo file can be downloaded |download_CH.airebo|.
+    The *CH.airebo* file can be
+    downloaded by clicking |download_CH.airebo|,
+    and must be placed within the *breakable-bonds/* folder.
-    The rest of the script is very similar to the previous one:
+    The rest of the *input.lammps* is very similar to the previous one:

 .. |download_CH.airebo| raw:: html

     <a href="../../../../../inputs/level1/breaking-a-carbon-nanotube/breakable-bonds/CH.airebo" target="_blank">here</a>

 .. code-block:: lammps
-    :caption: *to be copied in input.lammps*

     change_box all x final -40 40 y final -40 40 z final -60 60